Wilson’s Hospital School appoints new principal

-Bishop Pat Storey, Mr Frank Milling (new Principal and Warden of Wilson’s Hospital School), Mrs Sharon Glynn and Mr John Rogers who are Chairpersons of the school’s Boards
+Bishop Pat Storey was delighted to announce Mr Frank Milling as the new Principal and Warden of Wilson’s Hospital School.
+He was welcomed by Mrs Sharon Glynn and Mr John Rogers

-Frank Milling has been appointed as the 15th Principal and Warden of Wilson’s Hospital School, Multyfarnham.
+Frank Milling has been appointed as the 15th Principal and Warden of Wilson’s Hospital School.

 Originally from Clonmel, Co Tipperary, Mr Milling graduated from University College, Cork with a BA in Gaeilge and Geography in 2000, and a Higher Diploma in Education in 2001.